top of page

 Saturday Night Band

-With four albums and a decade of touring under their belts, Chelsea Reed and the Fair Weather Band continue to bring the soul of a dance to any show--whether at a jazz club, backroom blues bar, or festival stage.
+Reed’s signature voice lives at the crossroads of barrel house blues, raucous big band swing, and the gems of the Great American Songbook for a true tour of American roots music.
+With five albums and a decade of playing to blues and swing-dancing audiences all over the world, these musicians’ joyful, richly textured sets feel timeless, personal, and alive.
 They have shared a bandstand with trumpeter Terell Stafford and trombonist Wycliffe Gordon, who is featured on their 2017 release Spreadin’ Rhythm Around.
 Their 2020 release, Carolina Lullaby showcases original songs steeped in jazz, blues, and folk traditions where Reed’s soaring vocals and swing musicality shine.
 In 2023, she released The Christmas EP, a collection of swinging holiday standards with her mini big band, the 10 piece orchestra Chelsea Reed and the Fair Weather Nine.
-Reed and her bandmates draw upon the intensity of powerhouse vocalists, the ingenuity of 20th century composers, and the soul of the dance floor.
-They are silly, passionate people who love playing this music.
-And that’s all there is to it.

 Najwa Parkins is a Philadelphia-based vocalist, educator, and songwriter/composer.
 Her voice has often been described as smooth, smoky, and soulful— with a profound range of emotion.
 With a B.M.
 In Jazz Studies and Vocal Performance from Temple University, Najwa specializes in performing and teaching within the jazz idiom, but is a multi-disciplinary vocalist, seamlessly transitioning between many genres including blues, RnB, pop, and folk styles (and for those who still need this credential, yes, she has undergone many years—before, during, and after college—of classical training).
 Najwa has been praised for her lyrically and musically engaging compositions.
 True to the spirit of multi-potentiality, Najwa also has a background as a dancer and a competitive gymnast, and can also be seen performing in the Philadelphia area as an aerialist from time.